cockroachdb/docs/StyleGuide.md

 The general process to follow and use this is as follows:

-1. Identify each page to be linked to a filter tab.
+1. Identify each page to be linked from a filter tab.
-    - Make a note of each HTML page name (e.g., `install-cockroachdb-mac.html`).
+    - Make a note of each HTML page filename (e.g., `install-cockroachdb-mac.html`).
-    - Identify the desired HTML-supported tab name (e.g., `Install on <strong>Mac</strong>`).
+    - Draft a tab name (e.g., `Install on <strong>Mac</strong>`)—the text to display on the tab itself.
+This supports HTML, not Markdown.
 2. Create an include Markdown file within `_includes/<CRDB version>/filter-tabs` with the following structure:
     ```
     {% assign tab_names_html = "Tab Name 1;Tab Name 2;Tab Name 3" %}